 We are simply a church of Christ

 What to expect when you visit

-Jesus taught how those who followed Him were to worship God.
-He said… “God is a spirit, and those who worship Him must worship in spirit and truth” (John 4:24).
+Jesus taught, “God is a spirit, and those who worship Him must worship in spirit and truth” (John 4:24).

-Over the centuries men have often abandoned the worship practiced by New Testament Christians for rituals based on human tradition, or by turning solemn worship into a stage show or concert.
-We chose to follow the simple pattern for worship revealed in the Scriptures.
+Over the centuries men have often abandoned the worship that was practiced by New Testament Christians, and in its place substituted rituals based on human tradition, or turned the worship of God into a stage show or concert.
+We choose to follow the simple pattern of worship revealed in the Scriptures.
 We worship our God and our Lord and Savior Jesus Christ in the same humble way as Christians did in the New Testament.